-All evictions in Arizona require an Eviction hearing and occasionally the matter will be set for a second hearing that is called a trial.
+Every eviction case in Arizona requires an Eviction hearing but occasionally the matter will be set for trial.
 At an Eviction hearing the landlord or landlord's attorney appears and shows a judge the necessary paperwork to receive a judgment.
-For good cause showing the judge may set the matter for trial.
+For good cause shown the judge may set the matter for trial.

 Why Would a Judge Set it for a Trial?